Reefersleep/linden/README.md

 ## Roadmap

-*Ensure that fn calling functionality works as expected *Add unit tests to ensure functionality
+* **DONE** Ensure that fn calling functionality works as expected

+* **DONE** Add unit tests to ensure functionality

-*Convert to cljc library
+* Convert to cljc library

-*Add colorful examples of usage to README
+* Add colorful examples of usage to README

-*Add "motivation" section to README
+* Add "motivation" section to README

 ## Usage